Eomm/blog-posts/README.md

 It is possible to try out the login and since I'm lazy I can run `fastify start -w app.js` That `-w` flag will reload the project whenever I save a file in the project itself!

-All should work and the output of the login is a ugly JSON response!
+Everything should work and the output of the login is an ugly JSON response!

 ### SSR